Hello. Welcome to Soybean Japan.

-Here's good news.
-According to a paper issued by a researcher from Japan's Tokushima University in 2018, daily intake of 25 grams of soybean powder, or 60 to 70 soybeans, is effective to increase muscle by 40% max.
+Just for your reference.
+According to a paper issued by a researcher at Japan's Tokushima University in 2018, daily intake of 25 grams of soybean powder, or between 60 and 70 soybeans, is effective to increase muscle by 40% max.
+So just a touch of soybean power should be enough to have daily.

 1. Tofu or soybean curd: You can eat it cold as "Hiya-yakko" with chopped green onion and shaved dried bonito on it.
 Please pour a little bit of soy sauce over it.
 Also you can enjoy it hot as Yudofu or boiled tofu.